OSU-CS362-F16/362Exercises/templates/hw2/README.md

 tar -xvf apache-maven-3.3.9.tar
 ~~~

-We will be using the Maven `mvn` command frequently and we highly recommend you create an alias to the `bin/apache-maven-3.3.9/bin` in your *NIX shell.
+We will be using the Maven `mvn` command frequently and we highly recommend you add the `bin/apache-maven-3.3.9/bin` to your PATH variable

 * Get the latest files from the instructor's repository by running